 Excel isn’t just for spreadsheets.
-You can use it for databases too.
-Getting to grips with databases will help you understand some of the more complex functionality in Excel.
+You can use it for databases and data analysis, too.
+Analyzing databases will help you understand some of the more complex functionality in Excel.
 Have a look here:

-- Import Data into Excel and Create a Data Model: One of the main reasons people use Excel is for data mining and creating databases in general.
-This tutorial expands on the essentials of data insertion, and organizing that data afterward.
-It’s broken down into several easy-to-understand links, so jumping around isn’t that hard.
-For example, you could start with learning how to import data using copy and paste, then go straight to creating a relationship between pieces of imported data.
+- Import Data into Excel and Create a Data Model: This tutorial expands on the essentials of data insertion and data analysis.
+It’s broken into several easy-to-understand links, so jumping around isn’t hard.
+For example, you could start with learning to import data using copy and paste, then go straight to creating a relationship between pieces of imported data.

 - Using Excel As Your Database: Another nice tutorial from Chandoo.
 It includes animated GIFs to complement the text.
 This speeds up the process of learning since the images are zoomed in for a more engaging guide.
 It explains the code module too, which provides an interesting take on the entire database process.

-- How to Create a Database in Excel: This tutorial begins with a database overview and moves on to more advanced topics like filtering data and completing database formatting.
+- How to Create a Database in Excel: This tutorial begins with a database overview and moves on to more advanced topics in data analysis, such as filtering data and completing database formatting.
 The section on formatting is one of the most important, since it focuses on use in the real world, and that’s the goal, right?

 - 10 Most Used Functions MS Excel: This clip is a nice place to get the ball rolling since you don’t have to work through any problems or handle any worksheets.
 The tutorial is all shown in the video.

-- GCF Excel Formulas: This is another beautiful guide with all of the Excel formula functions you should know.
-This is a great resource to bookmark since the majority of the functions used in the real world are outlined here.
-You get free access to the tutorials, and they’re all set up with videos and articles.
+- GCF Excel Formulas: This is another beautiful guide with all of the Excel formulas you should know.
+This is a great resource to bookmark since the majority of Excel functions used in the real world are outlined here.
+You get free access to the tutorials and they’re all set up with videos and articles.
 Some of the topics include “Practice Reading Formulas,” “Percent-Off Sale,” and “Using the IF Function.”

 - Formulas and Functions in Excel: A tutorial from Excel Easy that starts with copying and pasting and goes all the way to inserting a function.
 These are the true basics, so it might seem a little rudimentary to some.

 - Excel Functions and Formulas (in Easy Steps): This isn’t technically a tutorial, but it’ll be invaluable as you work through some of the others on this list.
-It starts with COUNT and SUM, with a link you can click on to see the formulas that relate.
+It starts with COUNT and SUM functions, with a link you can click on to see the Excel formulas that relate.
 The website has plenty of other sections for statistics, financials, and more.